AlexChicote/BarcelonaAccidents/README.md

 # BarcelonaAccidents

 OBJECTIVE.
-Develop a model in ml that will predict when an accident has severely injured people or deads.
+Develop a model in ml that will predict when an accident has severely injured people or deaths.

 DATA SOURCE: From the city of Barcelona open data server. https://opendata-ajuntament.barcelona.cat/en .
-THe weather part is obtained from darksky API.
+The weather part is obtained from darksky API.

 LIMITATIONS: Amongst other limitations more common in any given dataset, I only have the accidents in Barcelona during 2010-2020 reported by the Local Police (aka Guardia Urbana)